 Under Section 349 of the Gambling Act 2005, all Local Authorities are required to produce a Statement of Principles.
 The Gambling Act requires Local Authorities to review, approve and publish a new Statement of Principles every three years.
-Newcastle City Council has issued a draft Statement of Principles 2019-2022 for consultation.
-If you wish to comment on some, or all of the draft statement, your comments will be required by 27th July 2018.
+Newcastle City Council issued a draft Statement of Principles 2019-2022 for consultation.
+The consultation period ended on 27th July 2018.

 Draft Statement of Principles 2019-2022 (637.83kb)

 For further information you can also contact the Gambling Commission

 For more information please contact: Licensing Authority, Public Safety, Regulation and Development, Civic Centre, Newcastle upon Tyne, NE1 8QH.